Mr-Abe/FootyVision/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
 License

-This project is licensed under the GNuL3 License.
+This project is licensed under the GNU General Public License v3.0.
 Acknowledgements

     This project is inspired by the tutorial [https://www.youtube.com/watch?v=neBZ6huolkg].